parroit/kweb/README.md

-KWeb is a new Web framework for the Kotlin language
+KWeb is a new kool Web framework for the Kotlin language